Central & Local Government information

 If you need help finding official statistics contact the Information Services team at Elma Turner Library.

-- Economic Development Agency (Nelson) and their quarterly reports on the Nelson economy
+- Nelson Regional Development Agency (Nelson) and their quarterly reports on the Nelson economy

 Until 1993 New Zealand elections were held under the first-past-the-post (FPP) system; each voter had one vote and the candidate who received the most votes in each electorate was the winner.
 Successful candidates did not need to win an absolute majority (that is, more than 50%) of the votes cast.